camunda/camunda-docs-manual/content/webapps/welcome/configuration.md

     },
     // ...
   ]
-};
+}
 ```

 # Logo and Header Color

-To change visual aspects of Welcome, you can edit the user stylesheet file located in
+You can change the visual aspects of Welcome.
+The user stylesheet file is located in
 `app/welcome/styles/user-styles.css`.
 This file contains CSS which is loaded into Welcome
 and can override the standard styles.